Bark Beetles

 - Step 2: Remove the trees with bark beetles.

-- Step 3: Spray all healthy trees with an insecticide in May.
+- Step 5: Spray high value healthy trees with an insecticide in early May and late July.

 A more detailed explanation of my treatment follows.